-This easy and delicious cauliflower soup uses roasted cauliflower, tomatoes and Indian spices, for a hearty and healthy-ish cauliflower soup.
+This easy and delicious Indian spiced cauliflower soup recipe uses roasted cauliflower, tomatoes and Indian spices, for a hearty and healthy-ish cauliflower soup.

-If you’re looking for a cauliflower soup that isn’t creamy, this one is for you.
+If you’re looking for a cauliflower soup that isn’t creamy, this one Indian cauliflower soup for you.
 If you made my Cauliflower Cheese and now you’re looking for a little balance, this one’s for you :) If you’re a fan of Indian dishes (like in Chicken Tikka Masala) this one is especially for you!

 This soup is definitely hearty enough for a dinner soup, but also a great soup for cooking up a pot and enjoying from the fridge for lunches.